TEALSK12/apcsa-public/curriculum/Unit4/Lesson-407.md

      `ArrayList<String> spongebob = new ArrayList<String>`**`()`**`;`

    - Whenever you see empty parentheses, it means that you’re not using parameters.

+   - The ArrayList constructor ArrayList<>() constructs an empty list.

 4. Using Poster 4.7, review some of the methods you can use to manipulate ArrayLists.
 Add some `spongebob` elements to your `ArrayList`: